Terry Duerod

-Terry Duerod (July 29, 1956 – November 13, 2020) was an American professional basketball player.
+Terry Duerod (July 29, 1956 – November 13, 2020) was an American professional basketball player who played in the National Basketball Association, most notably with the Boston Celtics, where he won a championship in 1981.

 Amateur career

-A 6'2" guard out of Highland Park Community High School in the Detroit area, Duerod played college basketball under Dick Vitale at the University of Detroit.
+A 6'2" guard out of Highland Park Community High School in the Detroit area, Duerod played college basketball under Dick Vitale at the University of Detroit (UD).

-Boyd established himself quickly with a Detroit program that would produce an unprecedented run during his time with the Titans (1975-1979).
+Boyd established himself quickly with a Detroit program that would produce an unprecedented run during his time with the Titans (1975–1979).
 Vitale added future NBA players such as John Long, Terry Tyler and Dennis Boyd and built a dominating independent program at the Jesuit university.
 Duerod played shooting guard for the team, averaged 23.3 ppg on a .525 shooting percentage as a senior.
-UD advanced to the 1977 NCAA Division I Basketball Tournament defeating Middle Tennessee in the first round before losing to Michigan in the Sweet 16 86-81 to end a stellar season, finishing #12 in the polls.
+UD advanced to the 1977 NCAA Division I basketball tournament defeating Middle Tennessee in the first round before losing to Michigan in the Sweet 16 86–81 to end a stellar season, finishing #12 in the polls.

-The team was left out of the NCAA in Duerod's junior year, 1977-78, playing in the 1978 NIT, despite a 25-4 record and a #18 ranking, but would return to the 1979 NCAA Division I Basketball Tournament, with Duerod and future NBA center Earl Cureton leading the Titans.
-Detroit lost to Lamar 95-87 in the first round.
+The team was left out of the NCAA in Duerod's junior year, 1977–78, playing in the 1978 NIT, despite a 25–4 record and a #18 ranking, but would return to the 1979 NCAA Division I basketball tournament, with Duerod and future NBA center Earl Cureton leading the Titans.
+Detroit lost to Lamar 95–87 in the first round.
 Detroit finished ranked #20 on the season.
 In four seasons at Detroit, Duerod scored 1,690 points, sixth in school history, and was inducted into the Detroit Mercy Titans Hall of Fame in 1993.